During the past few months, we’ve been testing the SEO capabilities of the world’s most popular CMS systems in 2024.

 As WordPress and Joomla are self-hosted you can access your site’s robots.txt file through FTP.

-And there are a host of free plugins (like this one) available for WordPress.
+And there are a host of free and paid plugins available to make this easier, like this one for WordPress and these for Joomla.

 Wix admin also gives you full control of your robots.txt file.